ConnectedHomes/hivehome-webapp-favicons-webpack-plugin/README.md

 Notes:
  1. For each `ms-tile-...` file - the actual file size does not reflect the 'size' it is supposed to represent (except for the 144x144 which just is what it is)... cause...
 Microsoft!
  2. Because the widescreen format tile (mstile-558x270.png) it is at odds with the proportions of a square source image.
 In this case the conversion will 'letterbox' the image using either a transparent background or if supplied using the `tileColor` config option as the background color.

+## Prefix
+If you specify a filename prefix in the

 ## Usage
 ```javascript